Key takeaways

 What does CA led virtual accounting actually cover for an Indian company?

-A CA led model covers bookkeeping, reconciliations, GST returns like GSTR 1 and GSTR 3B, TDS and TCS returns, income tax computations and returns, payroll basics with PF, ESI, PT, and monthly MIS.
-The team delivers reconciled books and filings for your approval, while the AI dashboard provides real time visibility on status, ageing, and due dates.
+It covers bookkeeping, bank and statutory reconciliations, GST returns (GSTR 1, GSTR 3B, GSTR 9, GSTR 9C), TDS and TCS returns, income tax computations and ITR filing, payroll processing with PF, ESI, and PT, plus monthly MIS including cash flow and burn rate.
+The CA team delivers reconciled books and filings for your approval, while the AI dashboard provides real time visibility on status, ageing, and due dates.

 Is the AI dashboard a do it yourself accounting tool for founders or finance heads?